Thomas Hlongwane: Moroka Swallows

 He joined Swallows for a record breaking R22 000 in 1982.
 Hlongwane scored 59 goals for the Birds between 1985 and 1986 scoring hat tricks against Durban Bush Bucks, Klerksdorp City and Orlando Pirates.
-He won the NSL Golden Boot in 1986, catching the eye of Olympiakos.
+He won the NSL Golden Boot in 1986, catching the eye of Olympiacos.

 After Retirement

 By the time of his death in 2006, he was the coach at Mamelodi Sundowns development.